Nemus-Project/fair-nime-2026/README.md

 > [!NOTE]
 > **Data Format**
 >
 > The "placement" field for the repository data referes to where in the paper the link was shared.
 In some cases there is an additional value in round braces denoting if the link was shared using link shortening, a hyperlink (obfuscating the URL from text search) or `missing`.
 In the `missing` case, this typically means that the URL leads to some kind of server error or to an authentication page.
-For the `data/cite-methods.csv` "missing" takes precedence e.g., `footnote (missing)` would be counted as `missing` not as `footnote`.
+For the `data/cite-methods.csv`, `missing` takes precedence e.g., `footnote (missing)` would be counted as `missing` not as `footnote`.
 >
-> The data is also not fully standardised.
-Originally there was an `inferred` category for extant repositories that were not in the paper.
-Instead this is should now be consolidated into the `missing` category.
+> The data is also not yet fully standardised.
+Originally there was an `inferred` category for extant repositories that were not linked to in the paper.
+The `inferred` case should will be consolidated into the `missing` category.
 >
 > For instances where the source material link is shared more than once, a semicolon is used to delimit.
 >